aminoa/blog/content/posts/open-source/index.md

 In 1987, computer scientist Andrew Tanenbaum released Operating Systems: Design and Implementation which discussed operating systems and a unix-like educational and simple OS, MINIX.
 After Linus purchased the book three years later, he was amazed by MINIX though didn't like the limited functionality (no terminal emulator/remote login, microkernel, or portability/POSIX compliance) and especially the price ($169); in particular, he thought an operating system should be $0 and didn't want financial compensation or donations.
 His parents, one of them a communist, the other an academic, influenced his software distribution thoughts.

 Therefore, he began to rectify this.
 He developed an assembly terminal emulator, then shifted towards disk/filesystem drivers which slowly pushed him into doing proper operating system development which occurred around 1991.
 Lack of academic resources or industry support made things harder for Linus; he needed to ask on the MINIX usenet group about POSIX standards, debugged via die-loops and use MINIX (including GNU) utilities.
-Tannenbaum disagreed with Linus' work, complaining that it was using a monolithic kernel and that it only worked on a 386 (particularly stinging to Linus as that was the only machine he had).
-He argued back against the microkernel and for it's portability due to the POSIX compliance in what would later be known as the Torvalds-Tannenbaum debate.
+Tanenbaum disagreed with Linus' work, complaining that it was using a monolithic kernel and that it only worked on a 386 (particularly stinging to Linus as that was the only machine he had).
+He argued back against the microkernel and for it's portability due to the POSIX compliance in what would later be known as the Torvalds-Tanenbaum debate.

 From here, contributors began to add to Linux, with page-to-disk (swapping), X Window graphics, and networking.
 Linus decided to license the project as GPL despite the fanatical community and indifference to free software principles since he did agree that the license encouraged collaboration.
 Companies such as Red Hat and SUSE S.A began commercializing the project.